-Russia, another strong authoritarian regime, has a constant fear of US efforts to interfere with the Russian regime.
-Seeing the role of social media during the Arab spring revolutions, strengthened the fear that this time the US "has found a truly magic tool that could bring people to the streets without any organizing structure".
-This fear was amplified by US officials saying that the "Che Guevara of the twenty-first century is the network" and "dictatorships are now more vulnerable than they have ever been before … because of the devolution of power from the nation-state to the individual".
-This fear became a reality with the protests against the electoral violations in the 2011 Russian legislative results, which was facilitated using Facebook and Twitter.
+Russia, another strong authoritarian regime, lives in constant fear of U.S. efforts to interfere with the Russian regime.
+After witnessing the role of social media in the Arab Spring revolutions, Russia became increasingly concerned that the U.S. had “found a truly magic tool that could bring people to the streets without any organizing structure.”
+This fear was amplified by a number of statements by U.S. officials, including: “the Che Guevara of the twenty-first century is the network” and “dictatorships are now more vulnerable than they have ever been before … because of the devolution of power from the nation state to the individual.”
+This fear became a reality with the protests against irregularities in the 2011 Russian legislative elections – protests that were facilitated via Facebook and Twitter.

-Smirnov, The director of the FSB, stated in 2012 that "new technologies are being used by Western special services to create and maintain a level of continual tension in society with serious intentions extending even to regime change".
-And that Russia needs to develop ways to react to such technologies.
-In June 2012, legislation to begin a nationwide system of filtering on the Internet was introduced to the Duma, the lower house of parliament, and was approved in July 2012.
-In 2013 a system for social media monitoring called "mediaimpuls" was introduced.
-The Russian law grants the Russian authorities a mandate to block online content, including social media websites, whose activities are deemed "undesirable" or "extremist" and preventing social media and communications platforms users from remaining anonymous.
-Under its 2019 "sovereign Internet" law, Russia is centralizing Internet traffic in the country and creating chokepoints (similar to those of China's Great Firewall).
-The Federal Service for Supervision of Communications, Information Technology and Mass Media (or Roskomnadzor) used its authority inside Russia and across the borders, trying to silence protesters and anti-Russian voices.
+Smirnov, the director of the FSB, stated in 2012: “New technologies are being used by Western special services to create and maintain a level of continual tension in society with serious intentions extending even to regime change.”
+He emphasized that Russia needed to develop ways to respond to such technologies.
+In June 2012, legislation was introduced in the Duma, the lower house of parliament, to impose a nationwide filtering system on the Internet.
+The legislation was approved a month later.
+In 2013, a system for social media monitoring – Mediaimpuls – was introduced.
+Russian law grants the authorities a mandate to block online content, including social media websites whose activities are deemed “undesirable” or “extremist,” and to prevent users of social media and communications platforms from remaining anonymous.
+Under its 2019 Sovereign Internet Law, Russia is centralizing Internet traffic in the country and creating chokepoints (similar to those of China’s Great Firewall).
+The Federal Service for Supervision of Communications, Information Technology and Mass Media (or Roskomnadzor) is exercising its authority inside Russia and across the borders, in an effort to silence protesters and anti-Russian voices.,

 China and Russia have started to proliferate their models of digital authoritarianism across the globe.
-China is exporting their digital tools for domestic censorship and surveillance, and Russia is exporting their model of tightened information control coupled with intimidation of internet service providers (ISPs), telecom providers, private companies, and civil society groups.
-Russia's model may be an appealing, relatively low-tech, and low-cost alternative to the Chinese model because it does not necessitate high-tech information filtration capabilities and can be implemented without a pre-existing government firewall.
+China is exporting its digital tools for domestic censorship and surveillance, while Russia is disseminating its model of tightened information control coupled with intimidation of Internet service providers (ISPs), telecom providers, private companies and civil society groups.
+Russia’s model may be an appealing, relatively low-tech and inexpensive alternative to the Chinese model because it does not require high-tech information filtration capabilities and can be implemented without a pre-existing government firewall.

-Some of the domestic- first used tools are also being used as part of the "sharp power" doctrine China and Russia are implanting against liberal democratic regimes.
-They use automated accounts ("bots") on social media to manipulate and "amplify influence campaigns and produce a flurry of distracting or misleading posts," creating confusion and uncertainty through the spread of alternative narratives., Another tool is the Internet trolls.
-The trolls are people paid to disrupt online discussions by deliberately posting inflammatory, extraneous, or off-topic messages in order to provoke and intimidate people.
-A mass Russian troll attack was conducted against Ukraine and other countries after the annexation of Crimea by Russia.
-Both of these tools were used in democratic elections across the world in the last five years.
+Some of the tools that were initially developed for domestic use are now part of the “sharp power” campaign that China and Russia are waging against liberal democratic regimes.
+This includes the use of automated accounts (“bots”) on social media to manipulate and “amplify influence campaigns and produce a flurry of distracting or misleading posts,” sowing confusion and uncertainty through the spread of alternative narratives., Another tool, Internet trolls, involves people paid to disrupt online discussions by deliberately posting inflammatory or off-topic messages in order to provoke and intimidate.
+Russia conducted a massive troll attack against Ukraine and other countries after annexing Crimea.
+Both trolls and bots have been used in democratic elections across the world in the last five years.